skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

 For those curious about the byte-code here's an explanation.
 The string syntax shown is in octal, representing a string containing two
 bytes: 192 and 135.
+The
-The Elisp virtual machine is stack-based.
-The 192 says to push the first constant onto the stack.
-The 135 says to pop the top element from the stack and return it.
+[Elisp byte-code interpreter is stack-based][internals].
+The 192 (`constant 0`) says to push the first constant onto the stack.
+The 135 (`return`) says to pop the top element from the stack and return it.

 {% highlight cl %}
 (coerce "\300\207" 'list)